TrellixVulnTeam/KAUST_DEVASC_SH85/README.md

-# KAUST_DEVASC
+# DEVASC Course for KAUST
-This repository contains code from the KAUST DEVASC Training course on 2012-12-02 / 2022-03-10.
+This repository contains code from the KAUST DEVASC Training courses on 2012-12-02 / 2022-03-10.

 It includes:
 - a sample of the repository